Kochen-Specker Contextuality: Contextuality as a property of nature

 since they can be distinguished with certainty with a single-shot measurement.
-By checking all possible assignments of null values according to the above product conditions, one immediately realizes that the only possible solution to Eqs.~\eqref{eq:pnc_conv} and \eqref{eq:pnc_null}, is $\mu_a(\lambda)=\mu_A(\lambda)=\mu_b(\lambda)=\mu_B(\lambda)=\mu_c(\lambda)=\mu_C(\lambda)=0 $.
-The above ideas have been further elaborated to devise experimental tests of Spekkens' contextuality, as we discuss in the next section.
+By checking all possible assignments of null values according to the previously mentioned product conditions, one immediately realizes that the only possible solution to Eqs.~\eqref{eq:pnc_conv} and \eqref{eq:pnc_null} is $\mu_a(\lambda)=\mu_A(\lambda)=\mu_b(\lambda)=\mu_B(\lambda)=\mu_c(\lambda)=\mu_C(\lambda)=0 $.
+The same argument can be extended to show preparation contextuality of any mixed state~\cite{Banik:2014FOP}.
+The above ideas have been further elaborated on to devise experimental tests of Spekkens's contextuality, as we discuss in Sec.~\ref{sssec:Spekkens_ine}.